Graduate Business: Private Loan Procedures & Lender Selection

 IMPORTANT NOTE: It is our firm belief that families should borrow only when absolutely necessary, and then only to the extent needed.
 We encourage that serious and deliberate consideration be given to making any borrowing decision.

-Private educational loans may be an important funding source for students who need more loan funds than the federal programs can provide.
-Terms of private loans vary significantly.
+Private educational loans are another alternative funding source for students who need more loan funds than the Federal Stafford Loan.
 These loans can be more expensive than federal loans because the federal government does not guarantee them.
 They require a credit check and/or debt-to-income ratio on the borrower and/or co-borrower.
 A co-borrower may be required; lower interest rates may be available to students who choose to have a co-borrower.
 Each time a student wishes to borrow a private loan, a new loan application is required by the lender.